Pictionary

 Pictionary (/ˈpɪkʃənəri/, /-ɛri/, PIK-shuh-NER-ee) is a charades-inspired word-guessing game invented by Robert Angel with graphic design by Gary Everson and first published in 1985 by Angel Games Inc. Angel Games licensed Pictionary to Western Publishing.
 Hasbro purchased the rights in 1994 after acquiring the games business of Western Publishing.
-Mattel acquired ownership of Pictionary in 2001.
 The game is played in teams with players trying to identify specific words from their teammates.
 Its name is a portmanteau of "picture" and "dictionary".

 History

 The concept of Pictionary was first created by Robert Angel and his friends in 1981.
 Angel and his roommates came up with the concept of the game, which proved to be very popular between them.
 While originally hesitant to pitch the idea, Angel was inspired by Trivial Pursuit, the gameplay of which was similar to his concept and proved to him that such gameplay could work and be successful.

 Angel and his business partners Terry Langston and Gary Everson first published Pictionary in 1985 through Angel Games.
-They gathered 35,000$ and a thousand copies were printed.
+They gathered $35,000 and a thousand copies were printed.
 A week before Pictionary was first launched, Angel Games' printing company called to inform them that they could not sort through the 500,000 cards they had printed out.
 Angel and his partners had to sort through the cards themselves over the course of six days.
 They managed to sell 6,000 copies in one year at $35 each.

 Angel Games licensed the game in 1986 in a joint venture between The Games Gang and Western Publishing.
 Pictionary's sales rose drastically the next year - during which it also started being marketed nationally.
 By the end of 1987, 3 million copies of Pictionary had been sold; the game's retail sales were worth 75 million dollars in 1987.
 It was rated the United States' second best-selling diversion in November 1987 by Toy and Hobby World magazine.
 Except a three-week national television advertising campaign, publicity for the board game was spread by word of mouth and news stories.
 By the end of 1988, nearly 10 million copies had been sold.
 By the end of 1989, 13 million copies had been sold.

 In 1994, Hasbro took over publishing after acquiring the games business of Western Publishing.

-In 2001, Pictionary was sold to Mattel.
 At that time they were in 60 countries and 45 languages, with 11 versions just in the US and a total of 32,000,000 games sold worldwide.